 St. Clair Catholic District School Board students may take one credit (except for summer co-op, which may be taken for two credits) during the summer semester.
 Please talk to your counselor if you are considering upgrading a mark or taking a new course this summer.

-Student orientation will take place online or in school in June; details to follow.
+Student orientation will take place online or in school in June.
+Further details about summer courses will be posted when available.